Skip to content

 • Tanh soft logit capping (following Gemma 2).

-Running the training
+Running the current record

 To execute the training, run the following three commands.
 They should all complete within <20min on an 8xH100 with decent internet connection.